When are permutation invariants Cohen-Macaulay?: Conclusion

 \section{Conclusion}

 Any permutation representation of a finite group $G$ is defined over every ring.
 Over a field of characteristic zero the ring of invariants is always Cohen-Macaulay.
-The invariants $\KK[V]^G$ are closely related to $\FF_p[V]^G$ where $\FF_p$ is the field of prime order $p$.
+The invariants $\ZZ[V]^G$ are closely related to $\FF_p[V]^G$ where $\FF_p$ is the field of prime order $p$.
 However, the latter ring of invariants may fail to be Cohen-Macaulay when $p$ divides the order of $G$.
-We defined a square integer matrix $M$ associated to a set of secondary invariants $\bth(\theta_1,\theta_2,\dots,\theta_\ell) \in \OK[V]^G$.
-The determinant of $M$ is an integer polynomial and we denote the absolute value of its content by $\mho(\bth)$.
-The ring $\FF_p[V]^G = \oplus_{j=1}^\ell \FF_p[V]^{S_n} \theta_j$ if and only if $p$ does not divide $\mho(\bth)$.
+We defined a square matrix $M(\bth)$ associated to a set of secondary invariants for $\QQ[V]^G$, $\bth=(\theta_1,\theta_2,\dots,\theta_\ell) \in \ZZ[V]^G$.
+The determinant of $M(\bth)$ is an integer polynomial and we denote its content by $\mho(\bth)$.
+The mod $p$ reductions of the elements of $\bth$ form a set of secondary invariants for the ring $\FF_p[V]^G$ if and only if $p$ does not divide $\mho(\bth)$.